Help

 Examples:

-All the examples given hereafter assume that the user has specified his selection criteria in the title field but the search in all texts fields, namely: Document Number, Title, Text and Subject Matter, works the same way.
+All the examples given below assume that the user has specified their selection criteria in the title field.
+The search in all text fields, namely: Document Number, Title, Text and Subject Matter, works the same way.

-• BEREC will show all documents which contain in their titles the word "BEREC".
+• ‘BEREC’ will show all documents containing the word “BEREC” in their titles.

 Operators